Tympan/Tympan_Rev_F_Hardware/README.md

 	- I2S connections between Teensy 4.1 and nRF52 on I2S_2 pins
 - UART coms with the BC127 were slower than desired
 	- The SPI_1 bus is connected to nRF module for higher speed
-	- The UART pins are still connected
+	- The UART pins are still connected and the default speed is now 115200 bps (instead of earlier Tympan's defaulting to 9600)

 # Programming The Radio Module